r-grandorder/tri-hermes/en/pages/ooku.md

 Master...
 Please be careful over there!

 **P.A.
 System**
-Starting Unsummon Program.Commencing Spiritron Conversion.</span>
+Starting Unsummon Program.Commencing Spiritron Conversion.

 **P.A.
 System**
-Rayshift begins in 3...2...1...</span>
+Rayshift begins in 3...2...1...

 **P.A.
 System**
-All systems are go.</span>
+All systems are go.

 **P.A.
 System**
-Proving Urgent Order.Initiating Counter Order operations.</span>
+Proving Urgent Order.Initiating Counter Order operations.

 **--ARROW--:**